IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 There are two amplifier types used in audio.
 If the tab says “Low-Z” then the amplifier connects directly to a loudspeaker with a low impedance value, such as 8 ohms.
 If the tab says “High-Z” then the amplifier connects to a loudspeaker(s) through a step-down transformer.
 This transformer is usually packaged with the loudspeaker.

-Figure 4 – The I/O matrix tabs
+Figure 4 – The I/O matrix tabs.
+By default CAFViewer opens with tabs for common amplifier types and sizes.

 We’re now ready to have a look at the first section of the I/O matrix.
 This example uses a Low-Z tab, and you can see the supported resistances in column 3.
 These are determined by the manufacturer.
 If they claim 2-ohm support, they must provide some measured data!

-Figure 5 – Burst section of I/O matrix
+Figure 5 – Burst section of I/O matrix.

 Burst Test Results

 1 – Stimulus Type – The CAF requires that the amplifier be tested with 3 stimulus types.
 First on the list is a burst test.
-There is flexibility on the details of the burst, but CEA-2006 serves as a good guideline.
+There is flexibility on the details of the burst, but CTA-2006-D serves as a good guideline.
 A 1 kHz 20 cycle full-scale burst is interleaved with 480 cycles at -20 dB.

 3 – Load Resistance – This is a resistive load, with an adequate power rating and cooling to handle the amplifier’s output signal.
 The manufacturer determines the lowest resistance for testing the amplifier.

-Alternately, the user may double-click any value in the Loading Effect column (burst or sine tests) to make it the reference value.
+The user may double-click any value in the Loading Effect column (burst or sine tests) to make it the reference value.
 The remaining values are now re-scaled relative to the chosen reference.
 This can allow a sine wave rating to be used as the reference, with the burst rating indicating “dynamic headroom.”

 Continuous Sine Results